Welcome to Head and Heart Work — therapy and counseling for adults

 Individual therapy: the integrative way

-Learn, heal and grow the integrative way: explore your ‘inner world’ of thoughts, feelings and sensations; bring conflicting parts into harmony to transform storm into calm.
+Learn, heal and grow by deeply exploring your ‘inner world’ of thoughts, feelings and sensations.
+Bring conflicting parts of you into closer connection.
+Transform storm into calm.

 What’s holding you back?
 Usually, it’s a deep-seated negative self-image, a self-sabotaging part and/or an undermining sadness, fear, loneliness, emptiness, hopelessness or powerlessness.
 You can imagine your goal – how you want to think, feel and behave – so how come you’re not living it?
 How did you lose sight of your true self, your core qualities?
 We explore how your core problem grew in your past and family background, revealing old pain and self-limiting ‘scripts’.

 We map out goals and strategies for change.
 I guide you; you do the head and heart work.
 On the way, you discover inner resources and new options.
-Each step involves behaviour, thought, emotion and related body sensation.
 Imagination powers change.
-That’s the integrative way.

 When the distance grows and you don’t understand why …